manimino/ducks/docs/quick_start.rst

 Basic Usage
 -----------

-The main container in ducks is called a Dex.
+The main container in ducks is called Dex.

 .. code-block::

     from ducks import Dex

+    # make some objects
     objects = [
         {'x': 3, 'y': 'a'},
         {'x': 6, 'y': 'b'},